Security-Onion-Solutions/securityonion-docs/faq.rst

 Please see the :ref:`soup` section.

-What connectivity does Secutiy Onion need to stay up to date?
+What connectivity does Security Onion need to stay up to date?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Ubuntu PPAs (Ubuntu Updates)